karloscarweber/v15/README.md

 # To Do

 - [x] Build Utopian typescale
-- [ ] Add bombastic front page
+- [x] Add bombastic front page
-- [ ] Build new Menu.
+- [x] Build new Menu.
-- [ ] Formalize Brand Colors for different sections of the site.
+- [x] Formalize Brand Colors for different sections of the site.
 (Blog, Newlsetter, Book, Courses, Freelance)
+- [ ] Redo the signup/signin/accountpages
+- [ ] Get subscriptions working with stripe.
+- [ ] Make a better 404 page

 ## Building the CSS